 Check the Roots

 Weed killers that reduce the growth of weeds in your lawn can also damage the health of an oak tree.
 Oaks produce numerous lateral roots that run just under the surface of the soil.
-Applying an herbicide over these roots can cause leaves to curl and twist.
-Excessive amounts may lead to the death of some limbs.
+Applying a herbicide over these roots can cause leaves to curl and twist, and applying excessive amounts may lead to the death of some limbs.
 Avoid harming your oak trees by applying herbicides on calm days and keeping them off the soil under the canopies.